Lepton Flavour Symmetries

 Alternatively, the role of $\varphi_\text{FN}$ can be played by the $A_4$ flavons themselves~\cite{Lin:2008aj,Altarelli:2009kr}.
 Suppose that $\vev{\varphi_T} = \epsilon_T (0,1,0)^T$.
 Such a VEV breaks $T$, and in fact the whole $A_4$ and $S_4$.
 Moreover, $\vev{(\varphi^2_T)_3} = \epsilon^2_T (0,0,1)^T$, and $\vev{(\varphi^3_T)_3} = \epsilon^3_T (1,0,0)^T$, where the index ``3'' denotes the component transforming as the 3 of $A_4$.
 Therefore multiple insertions of $\vev{\varphi_T}$ are associated to different families, and are more and more suppressed by higher powers of $\epsilon_T$: the $A_4$ flavon $\varphi$ effectively plays the role of a FN flavon.

-Let us now come to the neutrino mass matrix and consider for simplicity its description in terms of the Weinberg operator.
-We first note that $A_4$ allows an invariant term $(lH lH)_1 /\Lambda_L$, corresponding to a Dirac and a Majorana neutrinos with degenerate mass.
+We now come to the neutrino mass matrix and consider for simplicity its description in terms of the Weinberg operator.
+We first note that $A_4$ allows an invariant term $(lH lH)_1 /\Lambda_L$, corresponding to three degenerate neutrinos.
 Such an invariant term needs to be of similar size as the symmetry breaking terms, which may be expected to be suppressed, if a perturbative flavon expansion is to be meaningful.
 The invariant term can be correspondingly suppressed by forcing it to break ad hoc symmetries.
 With this in mind, we will allow the ``invariant'' and the symmetry breaking contributions to the neutrino mass matrix to be comparable.

 In order to break $G$ to $G_\nu$, $T$ must be broken, but $S$ must not. $T$ can in principle be broken by a 3, $1'$, or $1''$ representation.
 In order to have accidental invariance under $U$ (for generic values of the Lagrangian parameters), $G$ should be broken by a flavon triplet $\varphi_S$, where the index $S$ refers to the invariance under $S$, which forces $\vev{\varphi_S} = \epsilon_S (1,1,1)^T$.
 Nicely, $A_4$ invariance allows $\varphi_S$ to couple to the Weinberg operator, at the linear level.
 The most general neutrino Lagrangian, at the linear order in the flavon expansion, is then